Tinytown/tinytown-react-app/CONTRIBUTING.md

 * Make sure you're using **Tabs with 2 Spaces** to indent your code.

-### Security

-#### Keys and Tokens
-Whenever you must use confidential credentials (e.g., access tokens), please write these inside _.env_ in the root directory and incorporate it using **react-native-config**.
-Please look at _config.js_ and how MAPBOX_ACCESS_TOKEN is incorporated for inspiration.
-Furthermore, for instructions on how the .env file should be written, please look at the _README<span></span>.md_ file in the root repository.

 ### Pull Requests

 #### Branch Naming Convention